NREL/gaps/examples/example_users.rst

 Standard Parametric
 +++++++++++++++++++
 Let's suppose you wanted to run ``reV`` for three different turbine hub-heights with five different FCR values for each turbine height (for a total of 15 scenarios).
-Begin by setting up a reV run directory as normal.
+Begin by setting up a model run directory as normal.
 We will refer to this as the top-level directory since it will ultimately contain the 15 sub-directories for the parametric runs.
 After configuring the directory to the ``reV`` run you want to execute for each of the 15 parameter combinations, create a batch config like so: